 |Mies Van der Rohe Pavilion in Barcelona housing the 2 Chairs designed for the king and queen of Spain|

-With the Pavilion Mies succeeded in his vision of a modern building with a free spatial flow, built with glass, steel and four kinds of marble.
-However once he had created the building his mind turned to designing the furniture that would be used in it.
+With the Pavilion Mies succeeded in his vision of a modern building with free spatial flow, built with glass, steel and four kinds of marble.
+However, once he had created the building, his mind turned to designing the furniture that would be used in it.
 Creating furniture may be a simple task compared to a whole building some might say, but not according to Mies:

-"The chair is a very difficult object.
+"The chair is a complicated object.
 Everyone who has ever tried to make one knows that.
 There are endless possibilities and many problems - the chair has to be light, it has to be strong, it has to be comfortable.
-It is almost easier to build a sky scraper than a chair." - Mies 1930
+It is almost easier to build a skyscraper than a chair." - Mies 1930

 The Exposition was a world affair, an important event with the Spanish royals and several European government officials attending.
 Mies fully appreciated the significance of the occasion.

 He knew that what he designed had to be "an important chair, an elegant chair and costly.
 It had to be monumental.
 You couldn't just use a kitchen chair".- Mies 1929

 Mies was right, and indeed his chairs served as thrones for the King and Queen of Spain when they visited the Pavilion.
 At the time the Barcelona Chairs were the only furniture in the whole building.